DuneRanger/Large-Number-Library/documentation-dev.md

 Every bit operator acts upon the whole value without any regard to its numerical value.
 The operator `~` is implemented as a bit NOT, not as a complement operator.

 Bit-shifting only accepts positive values.
-It also defines bit-shifting for values larger than or equal to the integers bit size.
-In those cases every bit is simply set to zero.
+It also defines bit-shifting for values larger than or equal to the integers bit size, those cases simply set every bit to zero.

 ### Relational operators